Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-The construction procedure employed for these starting QDs is analagous to the ones used in previous \textit{ab initio} studies of trap states in III-V QDs (SI, Section I.II), and results in some number of three-coordinate In/Ga and P atoms in all starting structures \cite{kim_trap_2018,dumbgen_shape_2021,dumbgen_surface_2023,janke_origin_2018,ubbink_water-free_2022}.
-The difficulty in creating perfectly four-coordinate III-V model QD surfaces arises from charge-orbital balance, in which the formal charge of each atom in a QD must add to the total charge of the system to prevent doping \cite{voznyy_charge-orbital_2012}.
-While some experimental evidence exists suggesting QDs must be strictly charge-neutral \cite{fritzinger_utilizing_2010,moreels_size-tunable_2011}, it has also been shown that strict charge-balance greatly limits the shapes of possible III-V QDs, and additionally restricts the possible defects one could induce to these QDs to charge neutrality \cite{dumbgen_shape_2021}.
+The construction procedure employed for these starting QDs is analogous to the ones used in previous \textit{ab initio} studies of trap states in III-V QDs (SI I.II), and results in some number of three-coordinate In/Ga and P atoms in all structures \cite{kim_trap_2018,dumbgen_shape_2021,dumbgen_surface_2023,janke_origin_2018,ubbink_water-free_2022}.
+The difficulty in creating perfectly four-coordinate III-V model QDs arises from charge-orbital balance, in which the formal charge of each atom must add to the total charge of the system to prevent doping \cite{voznyy_charge-orbital_2012}.
+While some experimental evidence suggests QDs must be strictly charge-neutral \cite{fritzinger_utilizing_2010,moreels_size-tunable_2011}, it has also been shown that strict charge-balance greatly limits possible model III-V QDs, additionally restricting defects one could induce to these QDs to charge neutrality \cite{dumbgen_shape_2021}.
 To extend the range of QD shapes and defects available to us without inducing doping, we allow for slight positive charges in our structures \cite{voznyy_dynamic_2013,zherebetskyy_tolerance_2015}.
-The restriction to positive charges serves not only to avoid exacerbating DFT’s self-interaction error \cite{vydrov_tests_2007}, but also allows our cation-rich systems to have their charge balanced by the fluoride counter-ions available in solution \cite{stein_luminescent_2016}.
-We find this to be an effective solution, observing no doping in any of our systems and no qualitative difference in geometry or electronic structure between our charged and neutral models.
+The restriction to positive charges serves to avoid exacerbating DFT’s self-interaction error \cite{vydrov_tests_2007} and allows our cation-rich systems to have their charge balanced by fluoride counter-ions in solution \cite{stein_luminescent_2016}.
+We observe no doping in any of our systems and no qualitative difference in geometry or electronic structure between our charged and neutral models (SI I.III).